Make plans for 2016 Strawberry Festival. The dates are: March 3-13, 2016

 Admission tickets are required in addition to all concert tickets.
 In 2015m fate admission prices were $10 for adults and $5 for children.
 Concert tickets will be available online at www.flstrawberryfestival.c

 There are a limited number of free seats for each performance, available in the Morrow Steel Free Grandstands on a first come, first seated basis.

-For prices and times for specific shows, go to the Headline Entertainment web page.
 There will also be free entertainment throughout the festival grounds.

 It’ll be a strawberry pickin’ good time!

 If you want to avoid the crowds during the Strawberry Festival, you can visit this area any time during the berry-picking season, from January through April and be immersed in the strawberry culture.
 (Blueberries are also grown here, with the harvest’s peak in May.)
 Although most commercial growers in the area do not allow you to pick your own strawberries, there are a few family farms that do.
 Here’s one that comes recommended by readers at pickyourown.org: Spivey Farms, 6101 South County Road 39, Plant City, FL 33567 (813) 650-8999 (Call for hours)

 - Dress comfortably.
 Wear loose fit clothing.

 - Wear a hat or cap and bring sunscreen.